 Not like how we used to be I think I’m better than I used to be.
 And I also think that the doctor made my brain better.

 No, it’s good.
 It’s a good thing.
 Because I see things so much differently now.
 And I’m also about education.
-And so I wasn’t before, it’s probably because I was Go go go all the time working.
-And so when I stopped, I just saw things that I didn’t really pay attention to before probably.
+And so I wasn’t before, it’s probably because I was Going to go all the time working.
+And so when I stopped, I just saw things that I didn’t pay attention to before probably.

 This is recovery after stroke with Bill Gasiamis helping you go from where you are.
 To where you’d rather be.

 Bill from recoveryafterstroke.com this is Episode 107 and my guest today is AVM stroke survivor and compassionate snob, Sheri McIntyre.
-Even though the bleed in Sheri’s brain cause deficits including balance issues, vision issues, and speech issues, Sheri believes that she’s better after stroke.
-Sheri describes her new voices sounded like actor Matthew McConaughey’s accent.
+Even though the bleeding in Sheri’s brain causes deficits including balance issues, vision issues, and speech issues, Sheri believes that she’s better after stroke.
+Sheri describes her new voice as sounding like actor Matthew McConaughey’s accent.

-Also, if you feel that this podcast makes a massive difference to you and the stroke community please do me a favor and give the show a five star review on iTunes or wherever you download your podcasts from.
-Part of the reason I make these podcast episodes is to To share stories of stroke recovery, and the aim is to share all parts of stroke the good, the bad and the ugly.
+Also, if you feel that this podcast makes a massive difference to you and the stroke community please do me a favor and give the show a five-star review on iTunes or wherever you download your podcasts from.
+Part of the reason I make these podcast episodes is to share stories of stroke recovery, and the aim is to share all parts of stroke the good, the bad, and the ugly.

-In the more than eight years since the first bleed on my brain I’ve spent a long time discovering what supports stroke survivors to heal their brain.
-And all this information is going into a course called 10 steps to brain health the stroke survivors.
+In the more than eight years since the first bleed on my brain, I’ve spent a long time discovering what supports stroke survivors to heal their brains.
+All this information is going into a course called 10 Steps to Brain Health the Stroke Survivors.
 Module One is available now and module two will be released just a few days after this podcast goes live.